patryk-91/Tymer/README.md

 > Buttons in the Quick Access Toolbar automatically get a keyboard shortcut.
 >
 > For example, if Tymer is the third button, press <kbd>Alt</kbd> + <kbd>3</kbd>.

+### 4️⃣ Get a license key

+Tymer requires a license key to unlock its features.

+Without a license key, you can open Tymer, but its tracking features will be disabled.

+To get a license key:

+1. Open Tymer using the button you added to the Quick Access Toolbar.
+2. Go to the **Contact** page.
+3. Click my email address to create a new email.
+4. Send me a request for a license key.
+5. Once you receive your license key, enter it in Tymer to activate the tool.

+For now, license keys are provided manually.

 ### ✅ Installation checklist